storybookjs/react-native/CONTRIBUTING.md

 git push -u <your-username> master
 ```

-_setup guide for native example (non expo) coming soon_
+_setup guide for native example coming soon_

 If you follow that process, you can then link to the GitHub repository in the issue.
-See <https://github.com/storybookjs/storybook/issues/708#issuecomment-290589886> for an example.

 #### Outside the monorepo